 Routing rules for Southwest award bookings are about as straightforward as they come.
 Namely, they're exactly the same as the rules governing cash bookings.

 To search for possible routings, the best place to go is Southwest's dedicated Route Map tool.
 If a route shows up, you know it's bookable with cash or points.
-Just keep in mind that Southwest doesn't offer overnight itineraries, nor does it permit some flights with very short or very long layovers.
-If the itinerary you're contemplating would require any of these, there's a good chance it's not possible (e.g., Sacramento, California (SMF) to Aruba (AUA) isn't possible using the Route Map tool).
+Just keep in mind that Southwest just started offering overnight itineraries.
+It also doesn't permit some flights with very short or very long layovers.
+If the itinerary you're contemplating would require a short layover, there's a good chance it's not possible.

 Award sweet spots